evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 # Demultiplexing and trimming the RADseq data

 We initially demultiplexed the RADseq data using RADpools version 1.2.4.
+Here is the command we used:
+`RADpools -i C213_1.fastq -d rat -s -f -v -o`

+This uses the fuzzy barcode option (-f) which assigns missing barcodes to the nearest pool (or an unassigned pool for ties), outputs fastq files (-o), defines the quality scores as sanger (-s), and does a verbose output (-v).

-Here is the barcode file:
+Here is the barcode file (referenced by -d rat flag above):

 ```
 MVZ180233 TCCGGAGCGC